Myroxylon balsamum

-Myroxylon balsamum, Santos mahogany, is a species of tree in the family Fabaceae.
+Myroxylon balsamum, is a species of tree in the family Fabaceae.
+It is known by the common name Santos mahogany or Cabrueva.
 It is native to tropical forests from Southern Mexico through the Amazon regions of Peru and Brazil at elevations of 200–690 m.
 Plants are found growing in well drained soil in evergreen humid forest.

 Varieties

 According to the Germplasm Resources Information Network, there are two varieties: